Annabel Goldie: Political career

 At her first party conference in March 2006, Goldie set out her plans to make the Scottish Conservatives the "principal party of opposition in Scotland".
 However, her second conference as party leader was overshadowed by a leaked memo by David Mundell, the only Scottish Conservative MP in the House of Commons, and Shadow Secretary of State for Scotland, in which he criticised Goldie's leadership.

 Goldie won praise for her leadership of the party into the 2007 Scottish Parliament election and personally as a skilled debater, and was labelled a "much-liked public figure".
 From February 2009 onwards, she was given monthly attendance rights to participate in the Official Opposition Shadow Cabinet in Westminster.

 On 9 May 2011, Goldie stated her intention to resign as leader of the Scottish Conservatives, citing her party's disappointing election result; she stood down on 4 November following the election of Ruth Davidson as her successor.
-Goldie later served as the party's culture and communities and served as the party's constitutional spokesperson during the 2014 Scottish referendum and stood down from the Parliament at the 2016 election.
+Goldie later served as the party's culture and communities spokesperson and during the 2014 Scottish referendum served as the party's constitutional spokesperson.
+She stood down from the Parliament at the 2016 election.

 Goldie was put on the 2013 list as a Conservative working peer in the House of Lords and was created a life peer on 3 October 2013, taking the title Baroness Goldie, of Bishopton in the County of Renfrewshire.
 In June 2016, she was appointed a Baroness-in-Waiting in the Royal Household, acting as a whip in the UK Government.
 She was promoted in July 2019 to Minister of State for Defence.
 She was later reappointed by Liz Truss and Rishi Sunak respectively.

-Sbe has identified the need for the armed forces to address climate change, and to improve the experience of women in the forces, as among her priorities.
+She has identified the need for the armed forces to address climate change, and to improve the experience of women in the forces, as among her priorities.